astronomer/docs/learn/what-is-a-hook.md

 ---
-title: "Airflow hooks"
+title: "Apache Airflow® hooks"
 sidebar_label: "Hooks"
 id: what-is-a-hook
-description: "Learn about hooks and how they should be used in Apache Airflow.
+description: "Learn about hooks and how they should be used in Apache Airflow®.
 See an example of implementing two different hooks in a DAG."
 ---

 import Tabs from '@theme/Tabs';